Considering a naked bike for your first motorcycle? The KTM RC 390 could be the ride you’re looking for.

 Video Source: Yamaha ZED YouTube

-While some claim the 390 isn’t the most comfortable ride, a few aftermarket tweaks—namely to the seat and handlebar grips—are a good starting point.
-Good news is, short riders will be comforted by the 390’s relatively diminutive seat height and upright seating position, while tall riders might have to make a few adjustments to the bike’s ergonomics before hitting the saddle (suspension is said to be a bit stiff and the fuel tank too small to grip).
+While some claim the KTM RC 390 isn’t the most comfortable ride, a few aftermarket tweaks—namely to the seat and handlebar grips—are a good starting point.
+The good news is, short riders will be comforted by the 390’s relatively diminutive seat height and upright seating position, while tall riders might have to make a few adjustments to the bike’s ergonomics before hitting the saddle (suspension is said to be a bit stiff and the fuel tank too small to grip).

 Let's move on to the Duke's engine output.
 Punchy yet smooth, the 390 produces upwards of 44 horses, which may seem a bit lackluster to riders who have tons of experience; beginners, however, will be pleased with KTM’s responsive single-cylinder engine technology, which ensures that “From as little as 2500rpm to whatever the redline actually is, the engine is in there with you.”